SameerDadoo/CS193HW1/README.md

 * In order to test your commands, run `bash -i grader.sh` in terminal.
 This program will let you know which command is not functionally properly.
    * Please note that the grade you receive with the ` bash -i grader.sh` is not your guaranteed grade on homework 1.
 Your TA will still go through your commands to ensure that you only use a single command for each of the tasks.

+## Notes on repository visibility

+Starting homework 1, **all homework repository must remain private**.
+Beside homework 0, all homework repositories will ship as private by default, and you will receive 0 and be subjected to academic dishonesty if you change them to public. **DO NOT CHANGE THE VISIBILITY SETTING!!** Homework 0 is the only homework repository that should be public.
+If you are unsure about the visibility setting, do not hesitate to talk to one of the instructors after a lecture!

 ## Getting Started